phillipsj/phillipsj/input/posts/how-we-gitflow.md

 ---
 Title: "How we Gitflow"
-Published: 11/07/2017 21:07:28
+Published: 11/08/2017 20:59:00
 Tags:
+- Tools
+- Processes
 ---
 # How we Gitflow

 This question came up in a Twitter discussion, it was about using gitflow.
-I decided what a great opportunity to write a blog post.
+What a great opportunity to write a blog post.

-At work we use gitflow for every size project, small to large.
+At work, we use gitflow for every size project, small to large.
 We have found it helps to keep a consistent workflow.
 We also have tied our semantic versioning into how we use gitflow, all of this is part of our CI/CD approach.

 ## Our gitflow process